Sonamkhadka/CritiqueAI/VERCEL_DEPLOYMENT.md

 ### 3. Configure Environment Variables

-Add the following environment variables in the Vercel project settings:
+Add the following environment variable in the Vercel project settings:

 ```
 OPENROUTER_API_KEY=your_openrouter_api_key_here
-DATABASE_URL=your_database_connection_string_here
 ```

 Optionally, add these if you want to use the premium models directly: